cabenavidesg/cabenavidesg.github.io/_posts/2025-04-20-LuminetPaper.md

 {% highlight python %}
 """
 In this part of the code, we define the black hole mass M, the Schwarzschild radius r_s (horizon), the photon radius (critical radius) and the function representing the effective potential.
-We use geometrized units and create an arrange of values for r
-"""
+We use geometrized units and create an arrange of values for r.
 """
 M = 1
 r_s = 2*M